Shinzo Abe to become first Japanese leader to visit Pearl Harbor

 "It's quite significant -- like so many things in any nation's past, a recognition of (its) occurrence is the first step in terms of creating something new to ensure it never happens again," he said.

-Henry said the US-Japan relationship was the "lynch-pin" of peace in the Asia region and Abe's move towards reconciliation was an acknowledgment of that.
+Henry said the US-Japan relationship was the "lynchpin" of peace in the Asia region and Abe's move towards reconciliation was an acknowledgment of that.

 "The security of both countries is very much tied together, because Asia is a very different place to 20 years ago," he said.